‘Dancing With The Stars’ Tour Vows To Reschedule Suspended Shows Due To Coronavirus

 “I was wondering when this was going to happen,” said a third Dancing with the Stars viewer.

 “I’m so so happy I got to see it before the postponement!!!
-IT WAS AMAZING!!!!!!” stated a lucky fan who was able to see the live show before new dates were put on the backburner.
+IT WAS AMAZING!!!!!!” stated a lucky fan who was able to see the live show before new dates were put on the back burner.

 “This is completely understandable and I’m sorry for those who were not able to see the tour yet.
 May you all stay safe,” said a fourth fan.